Testing Our Incident Response System and Well Containment Solution with Our Annual Drill

 - Integrating HWCG Mutual Aid resources into the member response organization

 - Testing the capacity of communications systems for seamless information flow for regulators in locations remote to the incident command center and the Responsible Party

 With any emergency response exercise, the main objective is to test the applicability of a response plan.
 The exercise strives to meet objectives from HWCG, the host company and government agencies in order to be deemed a success.

 - Stone Energy Corporation (2017 Drill Host)

-- HWCG Members and Mutual Aid Supporters
+- HWCG Members through Mutual Aid Supporters

 - Service Partners and Vendors